Why Mango is our National fruit

 Which is Our National Bird

-According to some myths, legend, history, and lore, the peacock symbol carries Good omens of guidance, holiness, nobility, watchfulness, and protection.
-Lord Krishna used peacock Feathers in his head.
+According to some myths, legends, history, and lore, the peacock symbol carries Good omens of guidance, holiness, nobility, watchfulness, and protection.
+Lord Krishna used peacock Feathers on his head.

 Peacocks are found in most Mango Orchards or Aamrai.
 If you want to see Peacock, you will keep visiting Mango Orchards in the early mornings.